NeuralNoble/Summify/README.md

 6. **Copy** the summary using the "Copy Summary" button

 ### Tips for Best Results
-- Works best with articles, blog posts, and news content
+- Works best with articles, blog posts, news content, and YouTube videos
 - Ensure the page has loaded completely before summarizing
+- For YouTube videos, enable transcripts for better summarization results
-- For longer articles, the extension automatically truncates content to stay within API limits
+- For longer content, the extension automatically truncates content to stay within API limits
 - Use different summary types based on your needs:
   - **Brief**: Quick overview
   - **Detailed**: Comprehensive analysis